6qzr/Database-Course-Documentation/README.md

 # 📘 Database Course Documentation

 This repository captures important concepts from a database course.
-It covers the design and usage of contemporary databases, including cloud-based ones, as well as organized comparisons, diagrams, and realistic role descriptions.
+It covers the design and usage of modern databases, including cloud-based ones, as well as organized comparisons, diagrams, and realistic role descriptions.
 The aim is to increase our understanding of the functioning of databases as well as the connections between various systems and technologies.

 ---